McHugh1894/thegymfoxford/README.md

  Target Audiance:

 * Fitness motivated people.
+* Gym users of all ages.
+* Local sports clubs.
 * Located in Foxford.
-* Gym users of all ages.
-* Local sports teams.

  ## Technologies
 The technologies i have used for this project are: